 Easy Raspberry Jam Recipe

-When Summer gives you fresh raspberries you stuff them in your mouth.
+When Summer gives you fresh raspberries, you stuff them in your mouth.
 Immediately.
-When Summer gives you so many fresh raspberries you can’t fit anymore into your mouth then you make this raspberry jam!
+When Summer gives you so many fresh raspberries you can’t fit any more into your mouth, that’s when you make this simple, no pectin raspberry jam!

 Small Batch Jam Recipe